gadirajus13/Autonomous-Turtlebot/README.md

 - ```config/nav2_params.yaml```: Modify Nav2 parameters to fine-tune navigation behavior.
 - ```exploration.launch.py```: Change the Gazebo world, robot starting position, or add/remove nodes from the launch process.

+## Demo of Exploration Node
+Here is a demonstration of the exploration node running in the default Gazebo House and World e

 ## Data Collection Node
 If you want to collect data from the lidar and camera while running your simulation.
 Use the following,